MuseApplications/MyFunGame/storyboard/dialog-narration.md

 But (add then - MK) Yugyfoog brought down the house

 ### Panel 2.8 picture of Rai singing
-I thought I could out do him, (so I sang again - MK), but I picked a song that was too high for my alto range
+I really thought I could out do him, (so I sang again - MK), but I picked a song that was too high for my alto range

 ### Panel 2.9 picture of audience staring blankly
-But (Remove but - MK) Only Maria Rosa clapped, and she (soon -remove - MK) stopped when she noticed no one else was
+But (Remove but - MK) Only Mia clapped, and even she (soon -remove - MK) stopped when she noticed no one else was clapping

 ### Panel 2.10 picture of Rai looking dejected still in the spotlight
 So that's my life as a failure